mgalloy/idldoc/reference/idldoc-tutorial.rst

 Features?

   #.
-API documentation for both developers of the code base and users of the code base
+API documentation for both developers and users of the code base
-  #. analyze code like complexity
+  #. analyze code for things like code complexity

 Similar things?